• Skip to primary navigation

 • Heat a large wok or pan over medium heat and add 2 tablespoon of olive oil.

-• Add the aubergines to the pan and cook for 5 to 6 minutes. until soft and starting to brown.
+• Add the eggplants to the pan and cook for 5 to 6 minutes. until soft and starting to brown.
 Remove on a plate and set aside.

-• Using the same pan, add another tablespoon of olive oil and sauté the courgettes for 5 to 6 minutes until soft.
+• Using the same pan, add another tablespoon of olive oil and sauté the zucchini for 5 to 6 minutes until soft.
 Transfer on a plate along with the aubergines and set aside.

 • Add another tablespoon of olive oil to the same pan and sauté the peppers for 5 to 6 minutes until slightly cooked.
 Transfer on a plate along with the aubergines and courgettes, and set aside.